Tartilas/Magento-remove-shipping-step/README.md

-# remove-shipping-step
+# Magento remove shipping step from OPC

-Magento extension that removes shipping step from One Page Checkout
+Magento remove shipping step from One Page Checkout is an extension that removes often not needed shipping step from one page checkout.